CodingIdeas.ai

 Claude 3.5 Sonnet's 200k context window can now ingest large PR diffs in one shot with high accuracy — previous models hallucinated too many false positives to be trusted in production code review.
 GitHub's improved Apps API and Inngest's managed queues make a solo-shippable reliable webhook pipeline feasible in days, not months.

-- ▸GitHub / GitLab PR webhook listener that triggers an AI review within 90 seconds of PR open or update
+• GitHub / GitLab PR webhook listener that triggers an AI review within 90 seconds of PR open or update, with HMAC-verified payloads and Inngest-backed async processing to handle traffic spikes without dropping events

-- ▸Custom rule configurator: teams define naming conventions, forbidden patterns, required test coverage comments, and severity levels
+• Custom rule configurator: teams define naming conventions, forbidden patterns, required test coverage comments, and severity levels via a UI editor that stores rules as JSON and injects them into every Claude prompt

-- ▸Structured PR comment with sections: Blocker Issues, Warnings, Style Notes, and a 3-sentence summary digest for human reviewers
+• Structured PR comment with clearly labeled sections — Blocker Issues, Warnings, Style Notes, and a 3-sentence summary digest — formatted in GitHub-flavored Markdown so human reviewers can scan and act in under 5 minutes

 Target Audience